tvrusso/XyceBundle/README.md

 install it, run `make install` from the build directory, which will be called Xyce_Builddir_UNAME_serial.
 (Again, "UNAME" will be replaced by the value returned by running `uname` on your system.)

+As with Buld_and_Test_Trilinos:

+   - This script will create a build directory for Xyce, run the appropriate reconfigure script, build Xyce, and run the full Xyce regression suite.

+   - This script is set up to use 8 processors by default, because that's what my main personal development machine has.
+If you wish to run it on a computer with fewer (or more) cores, you may either edit the script and change "NUMPROC=8" to something else, or may invoke it with a numeric argument to use a different number.

+   - The script is set up correctly to work with no arguments (or just one argument with a processor count) if it is invoked in the top level XyceBundle directory.

+     You may execute it elsewhere if you wish, but must then provide it a full path to the top level of the XyceBundle clone as the second command line argument, in which case you must also specify the processor count as the first argument.

 ## Updating your bundle